Chicken Feather Colors 101

 Wheaten

-Wheaten chickens look like the color of yellow wheat.
+Wheaten chicken feathers look like the color of yellow wheat.
 Hens are mostly wheat colored with a darker neck and tail.
 Roosters have more variety in their coloring but are typically a more orange version of Black-Breasted Red.

 White